danielbodnar/awesome-stars/README.md

 ## json

+- [hadiindrawan/automation-api-generator](https://github.com/hadiindrawan/automation-api-generator) - This project has created to relieve work load as SDET or Automation Test Engineer.
+In moderation, automation API code able to write with only run the script and generate from Postman collection.
+You j
+- [trassmann/schermz](https://github.com/trassmann/schermz) - Generate a schema from JSON objects
+- [vercel/schemas](https://github.com/vercel/schemas) - All schemas used for validation that are shared between our projects
+- [formschema/native](https://github.com/formschema/native) - Generate a form using JSON Schema and Vue.js
 - [Devzstudio/Vscode-Emoji-Snippets](https://github.com/Devzstudio/Vscode-Emoji-Snippets) - Visual Code Emoji Snippets 🚀😎
 - [jspw/VS-Code-Config](https://github.com/jspw/VS-Code-Config) - VS Code Setting (Live input output)  to make competitive programming easy and program analysis !
 - [jina-ai/api](https://github.com/jina-ai/api) - API schema of Jina command line interface exposed as JSON and YAML files.